Binary response model with many weak instruments: Estimator and Asymptotic Properties

 \subsection{Mean Squared Error and the Choice of $\alpha$}

-A practical challenge in implementing our estimation procedure is selecting the regularization parameter.
-A theoretically and empirically grounded approach would be to choose $\alpha$ in such a way as to minimize the conditional mean squared error (MSE) defined by $\mathbb E[ \Vert \hat{\theta}_j -\theta_0 \Vert^2 |x ]$, as in \cite{donald2001choosing} and \cite{Carrasco2012}.
-However, our analysis of the MSE is more complicated than theirs because of (i) the second-stage nonlinearity and (ii) the use of the control function estimates whose asymptotic properties rely on a possibly infinite-dimensional random element.
-In particular, we cannot deal with the linearization error without further conditions.
-Thus, to reduce the complexity, we here focus on the conditional MSE of $\overline\theta$ defined by the solution to the following: where the subscription $j$ for denoting the RCMLE and the RNLSE is omitted for the moment to reduce the notational clutter.
-Under the employed conditions, the asymptotic distribution of $ \overline\theta$ is equivalent with that of $ \widehat{\theta}_j$ (see \citealt[p.1605]{Chen2003}) and thus the discussion on $\overline \theta$ would be enough here for the purpose of discussing a way to choose the regularization parameter.
+A practical challenge in implementing our estimation procedure is the selection of the regularization parameter.
+A theoretically grounded approach would be to choose $\alpha$ in such a way as to minimize the conditional mean squared error (MSE), defined by $\mathbb E[ \Vert \hat{\theta}_j -\theta_0 \Vert^2 |x ]$, as in \cite{donald2001choosing} and \cite{Carrasco2012}.
+However, our analysis of the MSE is more complicated than theirs because of the nonlinearity and the use of the estimated control function whose asymptotic properties rely on a possibly infinite-dimensional random element.
+In particular, we need more conditions to control for the linearization error.
+Thus, to reduce the complexity, we consider the conditional MSE of an alternative estimator $\overline\theta$, defined as the solution to a linear problem.
+In this section, the subscript $j$ indicating estimators is suppressed to simplify the explanation.
+In the simple case considered in Section~\ref{sec:finite}, $\overline\theta$ is given by the solution to the following: where $\pi$, $\hat{\pi}_\alpha$, and $\pi_n$ denote the vectorizations of $\Pi'$, $\widehat\Pi_{\alpha}'$ and $\Pi_{n}'$, respectively.
+We defer its formal definition for the general case to \eqref{thetaoverline: def} in Appendix~\ref{app: mse} of the Online Supplement, as it involves additional notations.
+In our setting, the asymptotic distribution of $ \overline\theta$ is equivalent to that of $ \widehat{\theta} $.
+Hence, studying $\overline \theta$ would be enough for the purpose of discussing a way to choose $\alpha$.